London Lamar: Career

 Lamar is currently the senator of District 33 in Shelby County, Tennessee after serving as the representative for District 91.
-She is also the president of Tennessee Young Democrats, a member of The National Organization of Black Elected Legislative Women (NOBEL Women), and a member of National Black Caucus of State Legislators.
-She was honored Memphis Flyer Top 20 under 30 Class of 2015 and Memphis Top 40 under 40 Class of 2017.
+Additionally, she serves as the Senate Democratic Caucus Chairwoman, helping elect Democrats to the state senate.
+She is a member of The National Organization of Black Elected Legislative Women (NOBEL Women), and a member of National Black Caucus of State Legislators.
+She has previously served as the president of Tennessee Young Democrats, and Lamar was honored Memphis Flyer Top 20 under 30 Class of 2015 and Memphis Top 40 under 40 Class of 2017.
 She has sponsored 16 bills, co-sponsored 48, and co-sponsored 65 resolutions.
 According to her website, Lamar has a particularly strong focus on education, families, and communities.

 Committees

-Lamar serves as a member of the Judiciary Committee and the Energy, Agriculture and Natural Resources Committee.
+Lamar serves as a member of the Judiciary Committee and the Finance, Ways and Means Committee.
+She previously served on the Energy, Agriculture and Natural Resources Committee in the Senate.
 During her time in the state House of Representatives, she served as a member of the Local Committee, the Cities & Counties Subcommittee, the Transportation Committee, and the Safety & Funding Subcommittee.